-Just like people, animals who live in areas with moderate temps are just not accustomed to extreme heat like what we’re experiencing here in San Diego or anywhere in the United States.
+Like people, animals living in areas with moderate temps are just not accustomed to extreme heat like what we’re experiencing here in San Diego or anywhere in the United States.

 (Especially when it's in the 60's one day and over 100 the next.)

 You can bet that if it’s hot for you, it’s even hotter for your pets.
-It’s very important that you remain vigilant and watch for possible heat stroke in your pets and do everything you can to prevent overheating.
-We've prepared some great news for you to use in "The Paws Spot" blog and we hope you will be able to keep your furrr-iends safe.
-Please make sure to know where your local Emergency Vets are located in case you need to make a visit this weekend.
+It’s imperative that you remain vigilant and watch for possible heat stroke in your pets and do everything you can to prevent overheating.
+We've prepared some great news for you to use in "The Paws Spot" blog, and we hope you will be able to keep your furry friends safe.
+Please make sure to know where your local Emergency Vets are located in case you need to visit this weekend.

-One of the first things you can do is ensure your pet’s shelter or space is safe, by creating an open area with adequate air flow and plenty of water.
-If you normally keep your pets outside during the day try to bring them in, but do not put them in an enclosed room or garage unless there is air conditioning or plenty of air flow, just cracking a window will not suffice.
+One of the first things you can do is ensure your pet’s shelter or space is safe by creating an open area with adequate airflow and plenty of water.
+If you normally keep your pets outside during the day, try to bring them in, but do not put them in an enclosed room or garage unless there is air conditioning or plenty of airflows; just cracking a window will not suffice.

-If your pets must shelter outside (we really hope they don't have to though), please make sure the space has plenty of air circulation and plenty of WATER!
+If your pets must shelter outside (we really hope they don't have to, though), please make sure space has plenty of air circulation and plenty of WATER!
 Try to create some shade without compromising the open space.

 Remember to never leave any pets unattended near a swimming pool because they may fall or jump in to cool off and find themselves unable to get out.